 Depending on the method used to create the group, Group Leaders may see Add Seats and Add Courses buttons on the Group Management page.

-The Add Courses button is only available if the group was created through the Custom Group License process.
-It is not available for pre-configured licenses or for groups manually created by an administrator.
+The Add Courses button is only available if the group was created via non-subscription purchase.
 Clicking Add Courses takes the Group Leader back to the Buy Courses form (see Fig. 1 above) to select and purchase the courses to be added to the group.
 Group Leaders will not be able to remove or reselect the courses that already in the group license.

-The Add Seats button is only available if the group was created through the Custom Group License process or through the purchase of a pre-configured, non-subscription license.
-It is not available for groups manually created by an administrator.
-Clicking Add Seats will take the Group Leader back to the cart page to increase the number of seats in the group (see Fig. 4 below).
-In the cart, the number of seats in the cart will be the current number of seats in the group, plus one.
-The Group Leader can then increase the quantity to the desired total number of seats and click Update Cart.
-The total due is calculated from the cost of the new seats, a discount for the seats already purchased, plus any applicable bulk discounts.
+The Add Seats button is only available if the group was created by Group License or Subscription purchase and the product and order associated with the group have not been deleted.
+It is not available for groups that were manually created.
+Clicking Add Seats will take the Group Leader back to the cart page to increase the number of seats in the group.
 When the order is completed, the additional seats are added to the group.